Polycystic Ovary Syndrome (PCOS)

+PCOS can also cause problems with blood sugar.
 Insulin is a hormone that helps your body's cells get the sugar they need for energy.
-Sometimes these cells don't fully respond to insulin.
-This is called insulin resistance.
-It can lead to diabetes.
+Sometimes these cells don't fully respond to insulin, which can lead to diabetes.

 High insulin levels from PCOS can lead to heart and blood vessel problems.
-These include:
+These problems may include:

 - Hardening of the arteries (atherosclerosis).